H0ssamAhmed/Mokawly/README.md

-# PaintTrack - Painting Contractor Management System
+# Mokawly - Contractor Management System

 ## Overview

-PaintTrack is a comprehensive web-based system designed to help painting contractors manage their day-to-day operations.
+Mokawly is a comprehensive web-based system designed to help contractors manage their day-to-day operations.
 Whether you're handling multiple jobs from different companies or managing a team of workers and craftsmen, this system simplifies everything in one place.

 ## Key Features